Can big data in music predict next year’s Grammy Award winners? Believe it or not, yes. And that’s not all. It can predict a lot more.

-One of the most surprising music industry trends in recent years, and one that many casual listeners might not be aware of, is the overwhelming, all-consuming influence of Big Data on making important predictions—about trends, popularity, and even major awards shows.
+One of the most surprising music industry trends in recent years, and one that many casual listeners might not be aware of, is the overwhelming, all-consuming influence of big data.

 To those in the know, however, there are few business strategies that provide such crucial and relevant information about current and future trends.

-The use of data in consumer marketing is nothing new, of course; the music business has been driven by careful review, educated predictions, and heavily publicized trends since the very early days.
+The use of data in consumer marketing is nothing new, of course.
+The music business has been driven by careful review, educated predictions, and heavily publicized trends since the very early days.
 Long before computers even existed, labels took note of what had seemed to work in the past and applied it to new artists, promoting them in a very specific and commodified way to ensure maximum profit.

 What is Big Data, exactly?
 It refers to a very old, tried-and-true process of examining and analyzing very large amounts of information.
 Data analytics experts mine massive swarms of data for subtle hidden patterns, seek out unlikely and surprising correlations, and make educated guesses about the future of the global marketplace.

-Consider Spotify’s “Related Artists” section, which connects certain artists that tend to attract similar fanbases, and expose listeners to brand new music that might fit their tastes.
-A business intelligence application known as Hadoop BI, and a workflow management platform called Luigi, are the two guiding forces behind real-time data analysis on Spotify.
+Consider Spotify’s “Related Artists” section, which connects certain artists that tend to attract similar fan bases and expose listeners to brand new music that might fit their tastes.
+A business intelligence application known as Hadoop BI and a workflow management platform called Luigi are the two guiding forces behind real-time data analysis on Spotify.

 Big Data has revolutionized virtually every industry.
 Even small business owners are finding it to be advantageous in the technological era.
 However, few companies are using it more to their advantage than Spotify.

 Record labels, publishers, and distributors are at the mercy of data, since it allows them to predict emerging trends and capitalize on them.

 What many people don’t know is that real-time analytics do more than simply tailor user’s listening preferences and recommend cool new artists to people streaming on their mobile phones or laptops.

-If you’ve ever read a festival lineup and seen so many of your favourite artists’ names on the roster that it felt like they had specifically designed the festival for you, it might be because, in a way, they did—or, more accurately, they reviewed the largest number of people’s tastes and compiled a lineup that would make them the most money.
+If you’ve ever read a festival lineup and seen so many of your favourite artists’ names on the roster that it felt like they had specifically designed the festival for you, it might be because, in a way, that’s what happened.
+It’s big data at work.

-Spotify is capable of making predictions about everything from festival headliners to concert attendance, so it really shouldn’t come as much of a shock that Spotify was successfully able to predict the winners of four out of six Grammy Award categories.
+Spotify is capable of making predictions about everything from festival headliners to concert attendance, so it really shouldn’t come as much of a shock that big data has been able to predict many of the winners of Grammy Award categories.